Zhuhai: Zhuhai High-Tech Industrial Development Zone

 As one of the four earliest Special Economic Zones (SEZs) in China, Zhuhai SEZ was set up in the year 1980 and granted with a local legislative right.
 Zhuhai hi-tech zone is located in the north of Zhuhai, which is very close to downtown.
-Furthermore, technological resources are centralized in our zone; there is also a huge development in hi-tech industries led by the software and IC industries.
+Furthermore, technological resources are centralised in this zone.
+There is also a huge development in hi-tech industries led by the software and IC industries.
 The hi-tech zone is the showcase for Zhuhai's scientific development.
 Meizu is one high tech product headquartered in Zhuhai.